espnet/espnet/egs2/chime7_task1/diar_asr1/README.md

 #### Training the ASR model

-Follow the instructions in the acoustic sub-track recipe `egs2/chime7_task1/README.md`.
+Follow the instructions in the acoustic sub-track recipe `egs2/chime7_task1/README.md`. <br>
-Then you can create a symbolic link to your trained ASR model e.g. if it is in the folder (using the standard config in the acoustic robustness sub-track) <br>
+Then you can create a symbolic link to your trained ASR model (which will be in the `../asr1/exp` folder). <br> For example, to create a symbolic link to your trained ASR model in the exp folder here in `diar_asr1`:
-`exp/MY_ASR_SYSTEM$
-`

-Then you can create a symbolic link to this ASR model in the exp folder here:
 ```bash
 mkdir exp # if it does not exists yet in this folder it should be created
 ln -s ../asr1/exp/MY_ASR_SYSTEM ./exp